-I am a research scientist working on quantum machine learning, computational methods in quantum simulations, and scalable learning algorithms on supercomputers.
+I am a research fellow working on quantum machine learning, computational methods in quantum correlations and quantum simulations, and scalable learning algorithms on supercomputers.
 Trained as a mathematician and computer scientist, I received my PhD from the National University of Singapore.
 I have been involved in major EU research projects, and obtained several national and industry grants.
-Currently I work as a research fellow in the Quantum Information Theory group in ICFO-The Institute of Photonic Sciences.
-Previously I worked for the University of Borås, and I am still an external employee of the university.
+Currently I work in the Quantum Information Theory group in ICFO-The Institute of Photonic Sciences.
+I have been affiliated with the University of Borås since 2010, and I am still an external employee of the university.